sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ## MacBook Alternatives

-Cast out into the non-Apple wilderness, I slowly began to do some research.
+Out into the non-Apple wilderness, I slowly began to do some research.

 I started a list of requirements: For hardware, I wrote that I wanted at least 8GB of RAM, 3 USB ports, 13" screen at least, and decent battery life.
 But what about operating system and software?